ABM-SCI is the first Artificial Boothmate designed for use in the Interpreting Classroom and for Research purposes.

 The tool runs on the cloud, so students/probands do not need to install any tool.
 They simply receive a link from the trainer/researcher and open it in their Internet Browser.

-The tool works with English and Spanish as a source language.
+The tool works with English as a source language (Spanish to be added soon).
 The tool gives the following suggestions:

 - from the glossary that the trainer/researcher has curated and uploded, or